-English Literature, Professor Emeritus at Harvard University
+English Literature, Harvard University

 Werner Sollors is Henry B. and Anne M. Cabot professor emeritus at Harvard University, where he taught for more than three decades.
 He received his doctorate from and taught at the Freie Universität Berlin.
 He held positions at Columbia University, Università degli Studi in Venezia and as a guest professor for World Literature at New York University Abu Dhabi.